charliemic/electric-sheep/docs/development/workflow/SCOPE_CREEP_IMPLEMENTATION.md

 # Scope Creep Detection Implementation

 **Date**: 2025-01-20
-**Purpose**: Implement scope creep detection to flag when sessions expand beyond original scope and suggest starting a new agent.
+**Purpose**: Implement scope creep detection to flag when sessions expand beyond original scope and suggest starting a new Cursor chat session.

 ## What Was Created